 - If you’re looking to put a budget together for Route 66, our guide to how much it costs to travel in the USA should help

 - Route 66 is one of our favourite road trips.
-However, we also have guides to some other road trips in the USA, including a California road trip, a Pacific Coast Highway road trip, and a Deep South road trip and a western USA road trip
+However, we also have guides to some other road trips in the USA, including a California road trip, a Pacific Coast Highway road trip, a Deep South road trip and a western USA road trip

 - We also have lots more content on travelling in the USA, from city guides to travel tips.
 See our guides to spending 2 days in Chicago, Things to do in Savannah, Things to do in Charleston, Things to do in Albuquerque, Visiting New Orleans During Mardi Gras, Things to do in Cambria and Things to do in Santa Fe to get started!